retog/page-to-extension-rpc/README.md

 This extension includes a content script, which is injected into the accessed pages.
 This content script provides an api that can be accessed from any page using a [muxrpc](https://github.com/ssb-js/muxrpc) connection.

-The communication uses the pager to extension messaging described at https://github.com/mdn/webextensions-examples/tree/master/page-to-extension-messaging, builds [pull-streams](https://github.com/pull-stream/pull-stream) on top of those messages and uses these streams for the RPC coknnection.
+The communication uses the page to extension messaging described at https://github.com/mdn/webextensions-examples/tree/master/page-to-extension-messaging, builds [pull-streams](https://github.com/pull-stream/pull-stream) on top of those messages and uses these streams for the RPC coknnection.

 ## How to try it